fiso64/slsk-batchdl/README.md

                                    library.
 Use with --skip-existing
     --skip-not-found               Skip searching for tracks that weren't found on Soulseek during the last run.
 Fails are read from the m3u file.
+    --skip-existing-pref-cond      Use preferred instead of necessary conds for skip-existing

     --display-mode <option>        Changes how searches and downloads are displayed:
                                    'single' (default): Show transfer state and percentage